marifyo/fggcosha/_posts/2014-05-10-reunion-weekend.md

 > A weekend designed just for your entertainment!

 * **The Social Gathering**, Friday, July 25th - A night of music, fun and laughter for alumni and friends, setting the mood for the weekend.
 * **The Boat Cruise**, Saturday, July 26th - A scenic boat cruise along the Baltimore harbor.
-This is an experience you don't want to miss. *By reservation only*.
+Brunch will be served.
+Make sure you're there. *By reservation only*.
 * **Gala Night**, Saturday, July 26th - A formal and very special evening where there'll be great music, great food and great entertainment. *Formal Attire required*

 ---

 ## Book Now

 Here is information to help you plan for the weekend.

 ### Lodging